Šiauliai: Transport

 In 2006, Šiauliai had 297 km of roads, of which 32% had a gravel surface.
 The longest streets are Tilžės street – 9.72 km and Vilnius street – 5.67 km with 1.28 km of it being a pedestrian boulevard.

 In 1871, the Liepaja-Romny railway was built.
 The Tilžė–Riga and Šiauliai–Klaipeda railways were built in 1916 and 1931, respectively.
 The city has a railway station.

 In 1930, an air strip was developed.
 It was expanded in 1961 during the Soviet period and developed into a large VVS base.
 It is now a military base for NATO, and home to the Šiauliai International Airport.

 The first passenger transport company in Šiauliai was founded in 1940.
 It was Autotrestas, which had 29 buses.
-In 1944 a motor firm replaced Autotrestas.
-In 1947 the first taxi company, Šiauliai cars, appeared.
-Subsequently, to meet the needs of an increasing population, more busses and Taksomotorų Autoūkis were added in 1955.
+In 1944, a motor firm replaced Autotrestas.
+In 1947, the first taxi company, Šiauliai cars, appeared.
+Subsequently, to meet the needs of an increasing population, more buses and Taksomotorų Autoūkis were added in 1955.
 In 2006, a modern bus station with a trade centre was constructed.
 The city has 27 city routes, the maximum number is 29.

 Communications

 Šiauliai of communication in 1897 could be used not only for mail or telegraph, and telephone.
 Telephone subscribers in 1923 was 170, while in 1937 – 700 rooms.
 1936; the city to install a phone machine.

 1957, a television tower, which are equipped with radio and antenna lines.
 In 1995 launched the construction of cable television lines, 1998 started to install the cable internet, since 2003 – Optical Internet line.
-In 2008 the city has 14 post offices (central LT-76001).
+In 2008, the city has 14 post offices (central LT-76001).

 Sport

-Since 1924 soccer was played in Šiauliai.
-By the year 1936 there were 14 soccer teams in the city.
-Later other sports also started to be played professionally: basketball, handball, rugby, hockey, athletics, cycling, boxing and other sports.
+The most popular sports in the city are rugby, basketball, football, athletics, and cycling.
+The local rugby clubs Vairas and Baltrex are multi-time Lithuanian champions and are the main academies of Lithuanian rugby players.

+BC Šiauliai, a basketball club established in 1984, has won seven consecutive Lithuanian Basketball League bronze medals sets between 2004–2010 and three consecutive Baltic Basketball League Elite Division titles between 2014–2016.

 On July 25, 2007, in preparation for the 37th European men basketball championship, a modern Šiauliai Arena was opened to the public.